-- In terms of the desired size and teacher-pupil ratio of the Department of Basic Education, there are no new primary or secondary schools required in Carletonville.
-Due to short term under provision in Khutsong South a spike in enrolments may be experienced.
-In the long term an additional primary school may be required if envisaged densification occurs. - In terms of population size, Carletonville requires a single well equipped clinic, which is provided.
+- In terms of the desired size and teacher-pupil ratio of the Department of Basic Education, a new primary school is required and a new high school will soon be required, especially once the planned densification and infill development in Carletonville takes place. - In terms of population size, Carletonville requires a single well equipped clinic, which is provided.
 The town is home to the Sybrand Van Niekerk public hospital that serves the entire Merafong.
-A new "One-Stop Occupational Health Services Centre" (Public sector) is planned next to the public hospital.
-When completed it will be one of only three in the country. - Carletonville has a sizable civic centre with numerous halls that serve the entire municipal area. - Carletonville has 2 libraries that serve the town sufficiently. - The central storm water green belt has the potential to be developed into a regional park that can link up with the Carletonville Sports Complex.
-The town also has numerous smaller well maintained parks. - The existing fire station next to the CBD provides adequate coverage in case of emergencies.
+A new "One-Stop Occupational Health Services Centre" (Public sector) is planned next to the public hospital. - Carletonville has a sizable civic centre with numerous halls that serve the entire municipal area.

+- The existing taxi rank needs an upgrade, however if the Oberholzer Taxi Rank is refurbished in order to accommodate a taxi lay-over/waiting area it will delay the immediate need for a large scale upgrade. - Carletonville has 2 libraries that serve the town sufficiently. - The central storm water green belt has the potential to be developed into a regional park that can link up with the Carletonville Sports Complex.
+The town also has numerous other parks. - The existing fire station next to the CBD provides adequate coverage in case of emergencies. - A waste transfer station is required and could include provision for informal recycler enterprises.